 For if the dead do not rise, then Christ is not risen.
 And if Christ is not risen, your faith is futile; you are still in your sins!
 Then also those who have fallen asleep in Christ have perished (1Corinthians 15:16 - 18, see also verse 22).

 It is necessary to look at the important verses on any given topic instead of just figuring out a doctrine from a few that seemingly favor a particular position.
 Neither 2Corinthians 5:8 nor Philippians 1:23 state that the apostle Paul (or any believer for that matter) would immediately come to Jesus or go to heaven when they die.

-We know from Revelation 20 that people aren't judged (those not saved during this life the first time) until the time after the 1,000 year reign of Jesus Christ comes to an end.
+We know from Revelation 20 that people are not judged (those not saved during this life the first time) until the time after the 1,000 year reign of Jesus Christ comes to an end.

 But the rest of the dead did not live again until the thousand years were finished.
 This is the first resurrection . . .
 (Revelation 20:5).